inabikarilibrary/inalib/inapedia/players/italian/aaronash.md

 # Aaronash

-Aaronash is an Italian player, maining Nomash.
+Aaronash is an Italian :it: player, maining Nomash.
 Together with [filo](filo.md), they are considered the best players in Italy.

 ## Achievements